EZ-Robotics/VEXcode-Tutorials/Joystick-Control/README.md

 ## User Control
 We could just use `set_tank(Controller1.Axis3.value(), Controller2.Axis2.value());` and call it a day, but the joysticks don't always come back perfectly to 0.
 When this happens, the motors move very slowly forward when you want them to stop.
 We can fix this with a programmed dead zone.

 Using if statements, we can check when the absolute value of the joystick is less then 5.
-When it is, we set `let_joy` or `right_joy` to `0` so the motors wouldn't move.
+When it is, we set `left_joy` or `right_joy` to `0` so the motors wouldn't move.

 ```cpp
 void usercontrol(void) {